 A. Except as described in this Notice or as permitted or required by law, we will not use or disclose your Protected Health Information without written authorization from you.

-B. Specific examples of uses or disclosures requiring your authorization include marketing activities, the sale of your health information, and most uses and disclosures for which we are compensated.
+B. Specific examples of uses or disclosures requiring your authorization include marketing activities, the sale of your health information, the use or disclosure of reproductive health and 42 C.F.R.
+Part 2 health care information, and most uses and disclosures for which we are compensated.

 C. If you do authorize us to use or disclose your health information, you may revoke your authorization in writing at any time.
 If you revoke your authorization, we will no longer be able to use or disclose health information about you for the purposes covered by your written authorization.
 Your revocation will not apply to disclosures we have already made with your permission.